 You have no way of knowing, so reason and good judgment are required when looking at the comps to determine your asking price.

 Remember, buyers looking at your home have seen others in the area in your price range.
 They’ll immediately know if you’re well priced based on homes they’ve already seen.
 Create a strong impression on buyers, and be rewarded with an offer close to your asking price.
 Turn the buyers off, and they move on.
 A price drop later on won’t usually bring them back.

 Swiffer the crap out of it.

-You wouldn’t put your car on Kijiji without throwing the McDonald’s bags out of the back seat and wiping the dash.
-Why would you put your house up for sale and expect a good price if people are walking into a mess?
+You wouldn’t put your car on Marketplace without throwing the McDonald’s bags out of the back seat and wiping the dash, so why would you put your home up for sale and expect a great price if it’s a mess?

-Buyers use all 5 senses when looking at homes.
-House smells bad, dirty baseboards, broken light switch.
-It all makes buyers wonder "if this is the best they can do when they have it up for sale how well do they take care of it on a day-to-day basis."
+Buyers use all five senses when they’re shopping.
+House smells bad, dirty baseboards, broken light switch—it all makes buyers wonder; “if this is the best they can do when they have it up for sale, how well do they take care of it on a day-to-day basis.”

-Strangers are going to look in your closets, open doors, rummage through the storage area and take a peek in the pantry.
+Strangers will be looking in your closets, opening doors, strolling through your storage area and taking a peek in your pantry.
 Don’t give them anything to look at.
-If you’re moving anyway, rent a storage bin for the good stuff, take your old bowling trophies to the thrift shop and take the console T.V. to the dump.
-Buyers will show their appreciation by making a better offer and your spouse will show their appreciation by baking a cake.
+You’re moving anyway, so rent a storage bin for the good stuff, take your old bowling trophies to the thrift shop and take the console T.V. to the dump.
+Buyers will show their appreciation by making a better offer, and your partner will show their appreciation by baking a cake.
 Or something like that.

 3. Offer a Competitive Buyer’s Side Commission